Materials and curriculum for introducing children to birds

 Instructional videos on use of our material

-We are working with a well-known wildlife studio to develop instructional videos (for facilitators, teachers, parents and children) on effective use of our material as learning aids.
+In 2017 we worked with a well-known wildlife studio to develop instructional videos (for facilitators, teachers, parents and children) on effective use of our material as learning aids.
 The videos have now been released and can be viewed at this link.

 - Book2017Birds of the Andaman & Nicobar Islands: A pocket guide to 139 birds of the islands